Hari-Nagarajan/fairgame/README.md

 Notifications are now handled by Apprise.
 Apprise lets you send notifications to a large number of supported notification services.
 Check https://github.com/caronc/apprise/wiki for a detailed list.

-To enable Apprise notifications, make a copy of `apprise.conf.template` in the `config` directory and name it `apprise.conf`.
+To enable Apprise notifications, make a copy of `apprise.conf_template` in the `config` directory and name it `apprise.conf`.
 Then add apprise formatted urls for your desired notification services as simple text entries in the config file.
 Any recognized notification services will be reported on app start.